geiselleholt/three-dogs-distillery-frontend/README.md

 -React Router
 -UserFront for OAuth
 -Stripe for Payment Processing
+-Cloudinary for Image Uploading
--FramerMotion for react animations
+-FramerMotion for React Animations
--FontAwesome for brand icons
+-FontAwesome for Brand Icons
--ConfettiExpolosion for react animations -ProxyMiddleware for Stripe integration
+-ConfettiExpolosion for React Animations -ProxyMiddleware for Stripe integration